damogranlabs/classy_blocks/README.md

 > tl;dr: install the package with `pip install git+https://github.com/damogranlabs/classy_blocks.git`,
 > clone the [classy_examples](https://github.com/damogranlabs/classy_examples) repository and run `run.py`.

+> For those that still want the submodule, clone [this commit (7e8e7bcd85b5bac40bcffabcddef6a220a4c6f9f)](https://github.com/damogranlabs/classy_blocks/tree/7e8e7bcd85b5bac40bcffabcddef6a220a4c6f9f).

-# What Is It
+# About

-This is a collection of Python classes for creation of blockMeshDict files for OpenFOAM's blockMesh tool.
-Its purpose is to avoid manual entering of numbers into blockMeshDict and also avoid the dreadful `m4` or `#calc`.

-Since it is easier to crunch numbers and vectors and everything else with `numpy` it is a better idea to do that there and then just throw everything into blockMeshDicts.
-This tool is a link between these two steps.

-# When To Use It

-- If your brain hurts during meticulous tasks such as manual copying of numbers from excel or even paper
-- If you don't want to waste energy on low-level stuff such as numbering vertices
-- If you have a rather simplish parametric model and would like to make a bunch of simulations with changing geometry ( optimizations etc.)
+_blockMesh_ is a very powerful mesher but the amount of manual labour it requires to make even the simplest meshes makes it mostly useless.
+Even attempts to simplify or parametrize _blockMeshDict_s with `#calc` or even the dreadful `m4` quickly become unmanageable and cryptic.

+classy_blocks' aim is to ease the burden of meticulous work by providing a more intuitive workflow, off-the-shelf parts and some automatic helpers for building and optimization of block-structured hexahedral meshes.
+Still it is not an automatic mesher and therefore some kinds of geometry are more suited than others.

+## Useful For
+### Fields
+- Turbomachinery (impellers, propellers)
+- Microfluidics
+- Flow around buildings
+- Heat transfer (PCB models, heatsinks)
+- Airfoils (2D)
+- Solids (heat transfer, mechanical stresses)

+### Cases
+- Simpler rotational geometry (immersed rotors, mixers)
+- Pipes/channels
+- Tanks/plenums/containers
+- External aerodynamics of blunt bodies
+- Modeling thin geometry (seals, labyrinths)
+- Parametric studies
+- Background meshes for snappy (cylindrical, custom)
+- 2D and axisymmetric cases
+- Overset meshes

+## Not Good For
+- External aerodynamics of vehicles (too complex to mesh manually, without refinement generates too many cells)
+- Complex geometry in general
+- One-off simulations (use automatic meshers)

 # Features

-- Write your parametric model's geometry with a short Python script and translate it directly to `blockMeshDict`
-- Predefined shapes like `Cylinder` or operations like `Extrude` and `Revolve`
+## Workflow
+As opposed to blockMesh, where the user is expected to manually enter pre-calculated vertices, edges, blocks and whatnot, classy_blocks tries to mimic procedural modeling of modern 3D CAD programs.
+Here, a Python script contains steps that describe geometry of blocks, their cell count, grading, patches and so on.
+At the end, the procedure is translated directly to blockMeshDict and no manual editing of the latter should be required.

+## Building Elements
+_Unchecked items are not implemented yet_

+- [x] Manual definition of a Block with Vertices, Edges and Faces
+- [x] Operations (Loft, Extrude, Revolve)
+    - [x] Loft
+    - [x] Extrude
+    - [x] Revolve
+    - [x] Wedge (a shortcut to Revolve for 2D axisymmetric cases)
+- [x] Predefined Shapes
+    - [x] Box (shortcut to Block aligned with coordinate system)
+    - [x] Elbow (bent pipe of various diameters/cross-sections)
+    - [x] Cone Frustum (truncated cone)
+    - [x] Cylinder
+    - [x] Ring (annulus)
+    - [x] Hemisphere
+    - [x] Elbow wall (thickened shell of an Elbow)
+    - [x] Frustum wall
+    - [ ] Hemisphere wall
+- [ ] Predefined parametric Objects
+    - [ ] T-joint (round pipes)
+    - [ ] X-joint
+    - [ ] N-joint (multiple pipes)
+    - [ ] Box with hole

+## Modifiers
+After blocks have been placed, it is possible to create new geometry based on placed blocks or to modify them.

+- [ ] Move Block's Vertex/Edge/Face
+- [ ] Delete a Block created by a Shape or Object
+- [x] Project Block's Vertex/Edge/Face*
+- [ ] Chain Block's face to generate a new block
+- [x] Chain Shape's surface (top/bottom/outer) to generate a new Shape
+- [ ] Join two Blocks by extending their Edges
+- [ ] Offset Block's faces to form new Blocks for easier creation of layouts with boundary layers that don't propagate into domain
+- [ ] Optimize Vertex positions

+## Meshing specification
-- Simple specification of edges: a single point for circular or a list of points for a spline edge
+- [x] Simple definition of edges: a single point for circular, a list of points for a spline edge, name of geometry for projecting
-- Automatic calculation of cell count and grading by specifying any of a number of parameters (cell-to-cell expansion ratio, start cell width, end cell width, total expansion ratio)
+- [x] Automatic calculation of cell count and grading by specifying any of a number of parameters (cell-to-cell expansionr atio, start cell width, end cell width, total expansion ratio)
+- [ ] [Edge grading](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.3-mesh-generation-with-the-blockmesh-utility#x13-450004.3.1.3) (separate specification for each edge)
-- Automatic propagation of grading and cell count from block to block as required by blockMesh
+- [x] Automatic propagation of grading and cell count from a single block to all connected blocks as required by blockMesh
-- projections of edges and block faces to `geometry` (STL meshes and searchable surfaces)
+- [x] Projections of vertices, edges and block faces to geometry (triangulated and [searchable surfaces](https://www.openfoam.com/documentation/guides/latest/doc/guide-meshing-snappyhexmesh-geometry.html#meshing-snappyhexmesh-searchable-objects))*
+- [x] Face merging as described by [blockMesh user guide](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.3-mesh-generation-with-the-blockmesh-utility#x13-470004.3.2).
+Breaks the pure-hexahedral-mesh rule but can often save the day for trickier geometries.

+* Not implemented: projected Vertex

+# Examples

-## Predefined Shapes
+## Shapes

-- Cone Frustum (truncated cone)
-- Cylinder
-- Ring (annulus)
-- Elbow (bent pipe)
-- Hemisphere
-- Elbow wall (thickened elbow shell)
-- Frustum wall

-A simple example:
+A simple Cylinder:

 ```python
 inlet = Cylinder([x_start, 0, 0], [x_end, 0, 0], [0, 0, radius])